mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

    - To protect your data, |onprem| refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.

+   - There are no supported downgrade paths for |onprem|.

 The following table lists upgrade paths for all versions:

 .. list-table::